-^{25.} See "Genscher bei Baker in Washington" [Genscher with Baker in Washington], Frankfurter Allgemeine Zeitung, February 3, 1990.
-For the quotation (the author was paraphrasing Genscher's views), see "Genscher erläutert in Washington Vorteile des KSZE-Prozesses für die deutsche Einigung" [Genscher discusses in Washington the advantages of the CSCE process for German unification], Frankfurter Allgemeine Zeitung, February 5, 1990.
-Genscher was even more explicit in private about the scope of the non-extension assurance.
-See the evidence cited in Mary Elise Sarotte, "His East European Allies Say They Want to Be in NATO': U.S. Foreign Policy, German Unification, and NATO's Role in European Security, 1989-90," in Frédéric Bozo, Andreas Rödder, and Mary Elise Sarotte, eds., German Reunification: A Multinational History (New York: Routledge, 2017), pp. 77-78.
+29 For a summary of Genscher's views see "Genscher bei Baker in Washington," Frankfurter Allgemeine Zeitung, February 3, 1990, p.
+2. "Es handele sich mithin," the author noted, "um die Bildung kooperativer Formen gemeinsamer Sicherheit, aber nicht um die Ausdehnung eines Bündnissystems zu Lasten eines anderen" ["It is thus a question of working out ways, on a cooperative basis, to provide for everyone's security, but not a question of the extension of one alliance system to the disadvantage of another"].
+Note that the reference was to the broader question of European security, and not to the narrow question of the future military status of eastern Germany.
+For a similar analysis, see "Genscher erläutert in Washington Vorteile des KSZE-Prozesses für die deutsche Einigung," Frankfurter Allgemeine Zeitung, February 5, 1990, p.
+4. Dealing with the German question in the broader CSCE framework would (as the author paraphrased Genscher's view) give the Soviets the assurance "dass der Westen die Instabilität in Osteuropa nicht zum eigenen Vorteil ausnutze"-this is the phrase quoted in English in the text.
+Genscher was even clearer in private about the scope of the non-extension assurance.
+See the evidence cited in Mary Sarotte, "His East European Allies Say They Want to Be in NATO': U.S. Foreign Policy, German Unification, and NATO's Role in European Security, 1989-90," in Frédéric Bozo, Andreas Rödder and Mary Elise Sarotte, German Reunification: A Multinational History (New York: Routledge, 2017), pp. 77-78.